 Technically, you can replace the facial interface to get a fresh cushion (Valve sells 2-packs for $39.99), but that would require replacing the entire plastic frame, which includes the flaps that block light at your nose.
 Fortunately, the facial interface is incredibly easy to remove.
 The component is secured with four magnets, so give the mask a light tug, and it will pop right off.

-Valve said it would release the specifications for the interface, which would enable companies such as VR Cover to create aftermarket replacement, but I don’t think it’s too much to ask for a Velcro solution to enable cheap cushion replacements.
+Valve said it would release the specifications for the interface, which would enable companies such as VR Cover to create aftermarket replacement, but it’s not too much to ask for a Velcro solution to enable cheap cushion replacements.

 Permanent Rear Cushion